 Trade Finance.
 The Bank's Corporate Banking unit also offers trade finance products.
 The Bank provides a variety of support services and payment management mechanisms to customers engaging in international trade transactions.
-The Bank offers mainly the following types of trade finance products: export loans, letters of credit, acceptance credit, pre-finance loans, confirmation loans, forfeiting and Turkish Exim Bank export loans (pre-shipment).
+The Bank offers mainly the following types of trade finance products: export loans, letters of credit, acceptance credit, prefinance loans, confirmation loans, forfeiting and Turkish Exim Bank export loans (pre-shipment).

 Project Finance.
 A significant portion of the Bank's corporate loan portfolio relates to its project finance activities.
 The Bank has played a key role in a number of major project finance deals throughout the country, including the financing of mergers and acquisitions and privatisations of publicly owned energy, steel and refinery plants and public utilities, port and airport concessions, real estate development projects, energy deals and industrial plants in various sectors such as mining and metals, cement, food products and electromechanical equipment.
-The Bank also finances a number of Undersecretariat of Treasury and municipality-backed infrastructure projects.
+The Bank also finances a number of Turkish Treasury and municipality-backed infrastructure projects.

 The Bank selectively extends financing for high-volume private sector investments, privatisations and merger and acquisition projects, while remaining committed to its risk-sensitive approach.
 In recent years, the Bank has also acted as underwriter on several large syndicated loans.
-The Bank granted loans related to financing 20 projects with an estimated total loan value of US\$1.7 billion in 2016, loans related to financing 16 projects with an estimated total loan value of US\$2.8 billion in 2015, loans related to financing 24 projects with an estimated total loan value of US\$3.0 billion in 2014 and loans related to financing 55 projects with an estimated total loan value of US\$4.1 billion in 2013.
+The Bank granted loans related to financing ten projects with an estimated total loan value of US\$1.1 billion in 2018 (20 and US\$1.7 billion in 2016 and 17 and US\$1.5 billion in 2017).